OutfitDelivery/boilerplate/README.md

 ### Vital Functions in [Boilerplate.js](modules/boilerplate.js)
 #### template.start()
 - runs all checks (e.g. if DOM content is loaded, if fonts are loaded)
-- after all checks, emits a "textValidation" event, which index.html.mst listens fo (and this is where we run limiter functions like maxHeightCheck in index.html.mst - see code block above)
+- after all checks, emits a `textValidation` event, which `index.html.mst` listens fo (and this is where we run limiter functions like `maxHeightCheck` in `index.html.mst` - see code block above)
 - runs image compression (after everything else) if state is "document"

 #### completeRender()
-- after document.readyState is "complete", dispatches "printready" event
+- after `document.readyState` is "complete", dispatches "printready" event

 ### Other Functions/Utilities in [Boilerplate.js](modules/boilerplate.js)